Piscora

 Aquatic water texture background

-Browse all aquarium fish species with scientific names beginning with "S".
+Browse all aquarium fish species with common names beginning with "S".
 Each profile includes care requirements, water parameters, tank size recommendations, and compatibility information for freshwater, marine, and brackish species.

 The letter 'S' features a diverse range of aquarium species, from the vibrant Blue discus (Symphysodon aequifasciatus) to the unique Pajama Cardinalfish (Sphaeramia nematoptera).
-This category includes both popular community fish and captivating rarities, like the Spotted Mandarin Dragonet (Synchiropus picturatus), making it an exciting section for hobbyists looking to enhance their aquariums.
+This section features a mix of popular community fish and interesting rarities, like the Spotted Mandarin Dragonet (Synchiropus picturatus), perfect for hobbyists wanting to enhance their aquariums.

 Freshwater